Moshe Sharett: Last months as foreign minister

 At the next elections in November 1955, Ben-Gurion replaced Sharett as head of the list and became prime minister again.
-Sharett retained his role as Foreign Minister under the new government of Ben-Gurion.
+Sharett retained his role as foreign minister under the new government.
 Ben-Gurion justified much of his policy on the siege mentality of a minority of Jews living within 57 times as many Arabs living in 215 times the land area.
 Sharett came to see Nasser as "suffering from delusions of grandeur" with an almost Hitlerite ambition to export revolution abroad.

 Shimon Peres was sent to London and Paris to drum up arms.
-He made a significant deal with France for jets and artillery.
-Peres, later a Prime Minister of Israel, was praised from the Knesset for handling the complexities of the 4th Republic.
+He made a deal with France for jets and artillery.
+Peres, later a prime minister of Israel, was praised from the Knesset for handling the complexities of the 4th Republic.
 The uneasy diplomatic language between Nasser and Israel that had characterised the post-1949 period turned into open hostility.
 Nasser ended even secretive clandestine contacts.
 Within days of the Gaza Raid Iraq aligned in a Baghdad Pact with Turkey.

-Ben-Gurion decided to replace Sharett as Foreign Minister with someone more sympathetic to his views, Golda Meir.
-The cabinet voted 35 to 7 in favour of resignation, but 75 members of the Central Committee abstained.
+Ben-Gurion decided to replace Sharett as foreign minister with Golda Meir, who was more sympathetic to his views.
+The cabinet voted 35 to 7 in favour of resignation, with 75 members of the Central Committee abstaining.

 The British and French would provide a shield for Israel against sanctions.
 Nasser proclaimed a determination to set the Palestinians free.
 The Egyptian army was very certain of success; the Syrians announced a "war against imperialism, Zionism and Israel".
 According to Ben-Gurion, the Soviet Encyclopaedia now declared the Arab-Israeli War of Independence in 1948 "was caused by American Imperialism".

 Retirement

-After stepping down as Minister of Foreign Affairs on 18 June 1956, in protest at the new government's bellicose policy which he thought dangerously precipitate, Sharett decided to retire.
+After stepping down as Minister of Foreign Affairs on 18 June 1956 in protest of the new government's bellicose policy which he thought dangerously precipitate, Sharett decided to retire.
 During his retirement he became chairman of Am Oved publishing house, Chairman of Beit Berl College, and Chairman of the World Zionist Organization and the Jewish Agency.
 He died in Jerusalem in 1965, and was buried in Tel Aviv's Trumpeldor Cemetery.